 MSLAW students are eligible to take the bar immediately upon graduation in Massachusetts and in Connecticut.
 After passing the primary jurisdiction, they are immediately eligible to take the bar exam in New Hampshire, Maine, Wisconsin, and California.
 In addition, there are a number of jurisdictions where MSLAW graduates are eligible to take the bar after practicing for the period of time listed below.

 Jurisdictions where MSLAW graduates may be admitted to the bar:

 Alaska 5 years Arizona 3 years

-California Immediately after passing the Massachusetts Bar Exam after admission in Massachusetts.
+California Immediately after passing the Uniform Bar Exam

 Colorado 3 Years

 Connecticut Immediately

 District of Columbia 3 Years

-Florida 10 Years

-Hawaii 5 Years

-Kentucky 3 Years